yig/GMU-CS425/README.md

     add_files("demo/helloworld.cpp")
 ```

-This declares that we want to support debug and release builds in general.
+This declares that we want to support debug and release builds in general, and that we want to see lots of compiler warnings.
 It also declares a target program named `helloworld`.
 (It would have declared a library if instead of `binary` we had written `static` or `shared`.)
 We want to use the C++17 standard.